 Casting refers to one of many processes used to shape metals.
 It doesn’t affect the metal composition.
 Molds can be used to form metals into almost any imaginable shape, including pots, pans, and Dutch ovens.
 You can watch a video of this process using sand as the mold, which is one common method of casting.
 Die casting is another, more sophisticated process of casting metals.

-The Enameled Cast Iron Look is a Growing Cookware Trend
+The Growing Trend of Enameled Cast Iron Look in Cookware

-Enameled cast iron cookware pieces offer the following qualities:
+Enameled cast iron cookware possesses several valuable qualities:

-- Can withstand high heat for short or long periods of time
+- Durability and ability to withstand high heat for prolonged periods

 - Even heat distribution